Mondonno/ilyrics-core/README.md

 # Usage
 How to download data?
 So easy!

+*Currently the options in the ilyrics class are unavaible*
 ```js
 const { iLyricsLib } = require("ilyrics-core");
 const ilCore = new iLyricsLib({